cytomining/CytoTable/docs/source/contributing.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [cytodata.info@gmail.com](mailto:cytodata.info@gmail.com).

+## Security

+Please see our [SECURITY.md](https://github.com/cytomining/CytoTable/blob/main/SECURITY.md) file for more information on security practices and recommendations associated with this project.

 ## Quick links

 - Documentation: <https://cytomining.github.io/CytoTable/>